Rheumatoid arthritis (RA) is an autoimmune disease that can cause headaches. Some RA treatments and complications can also cause dizziness.

 Physical therapy is a key treatment for cervicogenic headaches.
 Massage and specific exercises

 A person with RA may develop vasculitis.
-This can cause headaches that do not go away, and it requires prompt medical attention.
+This

 It can cause serious complications in the brain, including a burst aneurysm or a stroke.